bitwalker/distillery/docs/introduction/understanding_releases.md

 checkpointing major events, using `apply` instructions to load and start applications, and more that is not shown here for brevity.

-**TIP**: In an OTP release, this script is actually converted to a binary form, which is stored with a `.boot` extension, but all this file is, is the result of calling `:erlang.term_to_binary/1` on the data structure in the `.script` file.
+!!! tip
+    In an OTP release, this script is actually converted to a binary form, which is stored with a `.boot` extension, but all this file is, is the result of calling `:erlang.term_to_binary/1` on the data structure in the `.script` file.
 If you ever need to see exactly what is in the `.boot`, just run `:erlang.binary_to_term/1` on the contents to see the data structure itself.

-## Release Descriptor
+## Release descriptor

 An OTP release at its most basic level describes the applications and their versions, that it needs to run.
 The file in which this is described is stored with a `.rel` extension, and looks like so: